nephila/djangocms-installer/README.rst

 on how to properly setup your first django CMS project.

 .. warning:: Version 0.9 will drop support for Python 2.6, Django <1.8 and django CMS < 3.2.
-             More 0.8.x version may be released after 0.9 is out in case important bugfixes will be needed.
+             More 0.8.x versions may be released after 0.9 is out in case important bugfixes will be needed.

 Documentation